kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject/pickup-gamedata-mods/simplified-mini-game.md

 #Simplified MiniGame - Starter Code

-If you did not submit a working MiniGame for Project 1, then follow these steps to add required functionality of simplified minigame for Project 3.
+**If you did not submit a working MiniGame for Project 1, then you can follow these steps to add required functionality of simplified minigame for Project 3.  **

-**Required Configuration Details:**
+**Required Configuration Steps, Details:**

 - **Start:** Create a **backup version of your Project 2 Unity project.**  You will modify this simplified MiniGame, to complete Project 3.